kunle123-ui/kunle/Accounts-&-Permissions.md

 In the `@bob` account example, this table shows that @bob's owner key has a permissioned weight of 1, and the required threshold to push a transaction under that authority is 1.

 To push a transaction under the owner authority, only **@bob** needs to sign the transaction with his owner key for the transaction to be eligible for validation.
-This key would be stored in a _wallet_, and then processed using `eosc`.
+This key would be stored in a _wallet_, and then processed using `cleos`.

 ### 4.2 Multi-sig Account & Custom Permissions